 No parking permit may be issued to any individual who has outstanding debts to the Department of Transportation and Parking.
 The Department of Transportation and Parking may reduce or retain any refund from the cancellation of a permit to clear all outstanding balances associated with the account.
-Failure to pay debts within the required time frame can result in the University arranging for the collection of fees assessed against faculty, staff, students, and visitors in the following manner:
+Failure to pay debts within the required time frame may result in the University arranging for the collection of fees assessed against faculty, staff, students, and visitors in the following manner:

-- 1. Debts owed by employees of the University and UNC Hospitals may be deducted from payroll checks. - 2.
-Debts owed by students necessitates that a "hold" status be placed with the University Registrar. - 3.
+- 1. A debt owed by employees of the University and UNC Health may be deducted from the employee's payroll checks. - 2.
+A debt owed by a University student necessitates that a "hold" status be placed with the University Registrar. - 3.
 The Attorney General for the State of North Carolina may recommend the use of a collection agency to collect debts from individuals whose debts may not be collected by payroll deduction or by other means. - 4.
 Failure to pay civil penalties or other just debts owed to the Department of Transportation and Parking within ten calendar days of the date of the citation(s) or incurrence of the debt will result in a \$10.00 late payment fee being assessed on each unpaid citation or other transaction. - 5.
-Debts owed by individuals not eligible for payroll deduction may be subject to garnishment of North Carolina State income tax refund.
+A debt owed by any individual who is not eligible for payroll deduction may be subject to the garnishment of any North Carolina State income tax refund due and owing to that individual.